Reducing the lengths of slim planar semimodular lattices without changing their congruence lattices: An estimate

 Let $m$ denote the number of boundary lamps, that is, the number of maximal elements of $\Lamp L$ (or, equivalently, those of $\Jir D$).
 Each of $\LBnd L$ and $\RBnd L$ contains at least one boundary lamp, whence $m\geq 2$.
-On the other hand, $m<n$ as $\Lamp L\cong \Jir D$ is not an antichain.
-Thus, $2\leq m\leq n-1$.
-Let $k:=n-m$, the number of internal lamps of $L$.
-Clearly, $k\geq 1$.
+Since $\Lamp L\cong \Jir D$ is not an antichain, $m<n$.
+So $k:=n-m$, the number of internal lamps of $L$, is at least 1.
 If $\pp$ is a neon tube of an internal lamp $J$ and $I$ uses the original territory of $J$, then $I<J$ and, in particular, $I$ is also an internal lamp.
 Furthermore, if $\pp_1$,\dots, $\pp_{t_J^+}$ denote the neon tubes of $J$ whose original territories are used, then the $\GInt{\LEOT{\pp_1}}$, \dots, $\GInt{\LEOT{\pp_{t_J^+}}}$ are pairwise disjoint, and so are $\GInt{\REOT{\pp_1}}$, \dots, $\GInt{\REOT{\pp_{t_J^+}}}$.
 Therefore, using Lemma \ref{lemma:thtznjtVnPrm}(b), it follows that the lamp $I$ can use the original territories of at most two of the neon tubes of $J$.
 The number of lamps $I$ that use the original territory of a neon tube of $J$ is at most $|\ideal J\setminus\set J|$, whereby $J$ has at most $2\cdot |\ideal J\setminus\set J|$ neon tubes\footnote{For minimal lamps, this will be corrected soon.} whose original territories are used.
 By \eqref{eq:nsFlRnknFsTdrrsslH}, it has at most twice as many neon tubes all together.
 Hence, the total number of neon tubes of the internal lamps is at most\footnote{To be improved soon by taking the minimal internal lamps of $L$ into account.}

 Observe that $|\ideal J\setminus\set J|$ is the number of pairs $(I,I')$ of internal lamps subject to $I<I'$ and $I'=J$.
-Therefore, the second sum in \eqref{eq:sWrhkkStDBnr} is the number of pairs $(I,J)$ such that $I<J$.
-In other words, the second sum is \emph{the number of comparabilities among internal lamps}.
-So this sum reaches its maximum when for any internal lamps $I\neq J$, we have that $I<J$ or $J<I$.
-That is, when the internal lamps form a chain.
-Then there are ${k \choose 2}=k(k-1)/2$ such pairs, and so the maximum that \eqref{eq:sWrhkkStDBnr} can take is $2k(k-1)$; it \emph{might seem} to be an upper bound on the \emph{number $\INTube L$ of neon tubes of internal lamps} of $L$.
+Therefore, the second sum in \eqref{eq:sWrhkkStDBnr} is the number of pairs $(I,J)$ of internal lamps such that $I<J$.
+This sum reaches its maximum when the internal lamps form a chain.
+Then there are ${k \choose 2}=k(k-1)/2$ such pairs, and so the maximum that \eqref{eq:sWrhkkStDBnr} can take is $2k(k-1)$; it \emph{might seem} to be an upper bound on the number $\INTube L$ of the neon tubes of the internal lamps of $L$.